In the United States, as in much of the world, TBI is a common cause of death and disability.

 Diffuse axonal injury

 Diffuse axonal injury (DAI) occurs when rotational deceleration causes shear-type forces that result in generalized, widespread disruption of axonal fibers and myelin sheaths.
 A few DAI lesions may also result from minor head injury.
-Gross structural lesions are not part of DAI, but small petechial hemorrhages in the white matter are often observed on CT and on histopathologic examination.
+Gross structural lesions are not part of DAI, but small petechial hemorrhages in the white matter are often observed on CT (although MRI may be more sensitive) and on histopathologic examination.